Gluten-Free Sourdough Sandwich Bread

 Why do so many use Bob’s Red Mill 1:1 and King Arthur Measure for Measure when these flours don’t work with yeast?

 In the early days of gluten free baking, there were few choices in flour or blends.
 Many people didn’t know Bob’s 1:1 wasn’t recommended for yeast recipes, so they used it.
 Bob’s 1:1 does work in this recipe.
-Why not, with so many readers using it with good success?
+Why not, given that so many readers use it successfully?

 Reader Tips: